-- 18.1.
-Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
-This includes images of pupils themselves if they are under the age of 18. - 18.2.
-Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in:

-Sharing nudes and semi-nudes: advice for education settings working with children and young people - GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
+- 19.1 Staff, pupils and parents/carers are supported, via training, to understand the creation and sharing of sexual imagery, such as photos or videos, of under 18s is illegal.
+This includes images of pupils themselves if they are under the age of 18. - 19.2 Any disclosures/incidents that occur will follow the normal safeguarding practices and protocols for our school.
+We will also use the guidelines for responding to incidents, as set out in: Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) produced by the UK Council for Internet Safety.
 The DSL will inform parents/carers of any incidents.

-19. Child on Child Abuse
+20. Child on Child Abuse

-- 19.1.
-Sir William Borlase's Grammar School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
-We recognise that some safeguarding concerns can occur via child on child abuse. - 19.2.
-All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
-All staff recognise that child on child issues may include, but may not be limited to:

-Bullying (including cyber bullying)
+- 20.1 Sir William Borlase's Grammar School believes that all children have a right to attend school and learn in a safe environment free from harm by both adults and other pupils.
+We recognise that some safeguarding concerns can occur via child on child abuse. - 20.2 All staff operate a zero-tolerance policy to child on child abuse and will not pass off incidents as 'banter' or 'just growing up'. - 20.3 All staff recognise that child on child issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB) - Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 20.4 All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Incidents of child on child abuse must be reported to the DSL, who will refer to the appropriate agencies as required. - 20.5 The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - How to best support and protect the victim and alleged perpetrator as well as any other children who may have been involved or impacted.

-Racial abuse

-Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm

-Sexual violence and sexual harassment

-Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party (Harmful sexual behaviour HSB)

-Abuse related to sexual orientation or identity

-Sending nude or semi-nude images (consensual & non-consensual)

-Upskirting and initiation/hazing type violence and rituals

-Emotional abuse

-Abuse within intimate partner relationships

-19.4.
-All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
-Incidents of child on child abuse must be reported to the DSL, who will refer to the appropriate agencies as required.